UnicornTV/Flourish-Tutorial/EntryFormController.md

 We've now set the togglePicker method to be called whenever our select button's touchUpInside event fires, i.e. when a user taps the button.

+{x: build_check_toggle}
 Now finally, build and run.
 Tapping on the select button will reveal toggle our picker with the mood buttons we created!

 Now we need to write some more code to  allow us to set a mood when we tap a mood button.

+###IBOutlet

+{x: declare_feelingButton_IBoulet}
 To reflect a set mood, we are going to change the label of our select button in our interface builder to show the mood we've chosen in our picker.

-###IBOutlet
+Write the following below your other variable and constant declarations:

 ~~~language-swift
   @IBOutlet weak var feelingButton: UIButton!